 - Caregivers receive a "Caregiver Benefits Handout" that gives information about Consumer Direct's benefits package.
 The Handout also describes how to sign up for benefits. - You receive time-and-one-half for hours worked on company-recognized holidays after you have worked for 180 days.
-The holidays are: New Year's Day, Memorial Day, July 4th, Labor Day, Thanksgiving and Christmas.
-For example, if you are normally paid \$10.00 an hour, you will be paid \$15.00 for hours worked on one of these holidays.
+The holidays are: New Year's Day, Martin Luther King, Jr. Day, Memorial Day, July 4th, Labor Day, Thanksgiving and Christmas.
+For example, if you are normally paid \$10.00 an hour, you will be paid \$15.00 an hour for hours worked on one of these holidays.